Mike-415/Generic-Demonstration/README.md

 # Generic-Demonstration

-Create a class that can be used to simulate a raffle-like drawing of objects, regardless of their type
+Write a generic class to represent a random drawing of an item out of a box that holds a group of any type

 <img src="Output.png" width="500">